Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/README.md

 ## Authors and contributions

-* [Sarah S Stewart](https://github.com/sarahvs99) - adaptation of the original materials for 2024/25, introduction of assessment for MedBio cohort, overseeing the module delivery.
+* [Sarah V Stewart](https://github.com/sarahvs99) - testing material for 2023/24, adaptation of the original materials for 2024/25, introduction of assessment for MedBio cohort, overseeing the module delivery.
 * [Hannah Pollak](https://github.com/hp115) - development of the original course materials in 2023/24, integration of Dyslexia-friendly settings.
 * [Tim Spankie](https://github.com/tspankie) - development and delivery of the MedBio teaching materials in Sessions 3 and 4.
 * [Audrey Ngambia](https://github.com/s2242277) - delivery of materials in Session 2, testing the materials.
 * [Angela Chitzanidi](https://github.com/achitzan) - set up of virtual machines, ensuring access to HPC facilities for all students.
 * [Valentina Erastova](https://github.com/punkpony) -  module lead, development of original materials and full oversight of the development and delivery of the module.

+## Relevant resources:

+- software carpentary
+- gromacs
+- ccpbiosim
+- claycode

 ## Reuse and adaptation of the material